bestbikeformeFIND YOUR PERFECT RIDE

 7. Get an annual professional tune-up

 Even with good home maintenance, have a bike shop do a full tune-up once a year.
 They'll check spoke tension, wheel trueness, headset and bottom bracket bearings, and the electrical system.
 These are things that are hard to inspect at home.
+Use our dealer locator to find a shop near you that services e-bikes specifically, not just regular bicycles.

 When to worry